-- TOTEM accepts papers originally written for courses, as well as any other original anthropological work.
+- UWOJA accepts papers originally written for courses, as well as any other original anthropological work.
 Articles can cover any anthropological topic, issue, question, critique, or other unique perspective or experience.

-- All works submitted to TOTEM must be previously unpublished
+- All works submitted to UWOJA must be previously unpublished

 - All submitted works are subject to our peer-review process.

 - Your paper must be submitted in a timely manner, and if accepted, you must complete any changes the co-editors require before it will be published.

 - Authors agree to grant UWOJA exclusive first publication rights, but the author can later republish their work as long as it is accompanied by a citation referring to UWOJA.

 Peer-reviewer positions are open to both undergraduate and graduate students in the Anthropology Department at UWO.
 We welcome students with an interest in gaining editing and review experience and we strive to have a large and varied pool of reviewers with expertise on a range of issues and topics.
 In order to provide fair and constructive feedback to their peers, we require that all peer-reviewers attend a session designed to help provide effective reviews and ensure all reviewers understand UWOJA’s goals and scope.

 Editorial Board Policy

 UWOJA’s two co-editors ideally represent each of the two major streams in the UWO Anthropology Department: archaeology/bioarchaeology and linguistic/socio-cultural.
 Their position runs from May - April, and are selected through an interview and voting process by graduate members of the Anthropology Department.